Ads keep this website free for you.

 A one-time election was made available to allow those who owned capital or eligible capital property at February 22, 1994, to report a capital gain on their 1994 tax return in order to take advantage of the unused portion of their $100,000 capital gains exemption.
 The election was made on form T664, and you may have had to also complete forms T657, Calculation of Capital Gains Deduction on All Capital Property, and Form T936, Calculation of Cumulative Net Investment Loss (CNIL) to December 31, 1994.
 It was possible that not all of the declared capital gain would be exempt, depending on the CNIL balance.

 Once form T664 was completed for a real estate property, the new adjusted cost base was entered on the Capital Gains Election Supplementary page, in Chart B - Other Capital Properties.
-When spouses completed this election for a jointly-owned property such as a vacation home or cottage, they would each have declared 50% of the capital gain, so the Chart B new adjusted cost base would be 50% of the new adjusted cost base for the property.
+When spouses completed this election for a property of which they each owned 50%, such as a vacation home or cottage, they would each have declared 50% of the capital gain, so the Chart B new adjusted cost base would be 50% of the new adjusted cost base for the property.

 More information on the 1994 election is available in the 1994 Capital Gains Election Package (pdf).